 At first glance, Michigan State's losses from its 2021-22 roster appear minimal, as the Spartans bid farewell to just one double-digit scorer from a 23-13 squad that exited the NCAA Tournament with a second-round loss to No. 2 seed Duke.
-But a deeper look reveals a slightly more uncertain perspective for a program that is just .500 in Big Ten play over the past two seasons as legendary coach Tom Izzo prepares for his 28th season on the MSU bench with a new contract in hand.
+But a deeper look reveals a slightly more uncertain perspective for a program that is just .500 in Big Ten play over the past two seasons as legendary coach Tom Izzo prepares for his 28th season on the MSU bench with a .

 The Spartans lose their top-three scorers from last season's roster, their top shot-blocker and their leading rebounder.
 While seven of last season's 11 minutes leaders return, just 10 scholarship players are part of a roster that looks a bit lean on physicality amid the departures of bigs Marcus Bingham and Julius Marble along with well-sized wings Max Christie and Gabe Brown.